 Pining for those warmer months and missing my rolls, the other day I used winter ingredients (Swiss chard, sweet potato, and cabbage) to make winter ones.
 The results were just as delicious as their summer sisters, though I’m still longing for some warm weather!

-When ready to serve, halve each spring roll on the diagonal and serve with Creamy Peanut Sauce (see above) and/or Lime-Ginger Dipping Sauce.
+- When ready to serve, halve each spring roll on the diagonal and serve with Creamy Peanut Sauce (see below) and/or Lime-Ginger Dipping Sauce.

 I made these for dinner tonight, Maggy.
 Not only were they the perfect supper on this cold, snowy night, they also gave me hope that spring was on the way.
 Honestly you can wrap up almost whatever you want in rice paper